BattletechModders/CommanderPortraitLoader/README.md

 Downloads can be found on [github](https://github.com/Morphyum/CommanderPortraitLoader/releases).

 ## Install and use
-- After installing BTML, put  everything into \BATTLETECH\Mods\ folder.
+- After installing BTML and ModTek, put the CommanderPortraitLoader folder into the \BATTLETECH\Mods\ folder.
 - Place any png you like to use for your commander in \BATTLETECH\mods\CommanderPortraitLoader\Portraits.
 - Start the game.
 - Start a new campaign.